 WHETHER YOU’RE A CHILD OR AN ADULT, one-on-one instruction is at the heart of Hochstein's comprehensive program and is the most effective way to improve your musical skills.

-The first step is to call our main number (585-454-4596) and set up an orientation/advisement session with a member of the Dean Staff.
-He/she will help you assess interest, skill level, and scheduling, and then match you or your child with an appropriate teacher who tailors instruction to best fit your needs and goals.
+The first step is to fill out our Individual Lesson Registration Request (click here) or call our main number (585.454.4596) and speak with a member of the Dean Staff.
+They will help you assess interest, skill level, and scheduling, and then match you or your child with an appropriate teacher who tailors instruction to best fit your needs and goals.
 If applicable, the dean will also go over your tuition assistance application.

 Recommended minimum ages to begin the study of an instrument or voice:

 Because a certain degree of physical development is essential to playing an instrument or singing, Hochstein subscribes to the following minimum ages:

 - Traditional Harp – age 9 (some prior piano study preferred)